robsontenorio/lighthouse-docs/docs/getting-started-tutorial-beginners.md

 ---
-id: tutorial
+id: tutorial-beginners
-title: Tutorial
+title: Tutorial Beginners
 ---

-This is a very basic intro on GraphQL world with Lighthouse.
+This is a very basic intro about GraphQL world with Lighthouse.
+Keep in mind there is a lot to learn about it.

 ## What is GraphQL ?